sebschaeffler/dbp-consent-app/README.md

 ![Alt text](./screenshots/login.png?raw=true "Login screen")

+# Set up the authorization server

+Hydra is the default authorization server, to change it and switch to Kong, the following environment variable needs to be exported:

+`export PROVIDER=kong`

+To switch back to Hydra, either delete the environment variable or change it to:

+`export PROVIDER=hydra`

 # Step by step guide for HYDRA:

 ##Install hydra containers (i.e. hydra server, postgres database and consent application):